Jorgeural/claude-commands/README.md

 **Uninstall Features:**

+- ✅ **Safety-first**: Only removes commands from this repository (protects other custom commands)
 - ✅ Remove all repository commands or individual selection
-- ✅ Remove other (non-repository) commands if desired
-- ✅ Remove all Claude commands with confirmation
-- ✅ Individual command selection with multiple choices
 - ✅ Automatic backup before removal
 - ✅ Clear summary of what was removed
+- ✅ Interactive menu with command descriptions
+- ✅ Confirmation prompts for all operations

 The installer will: